Skip to content

 • Can I stack the Maroon & Gold Scholarship with the National Scholarship?

-Both are awarded as part of the freshman scholarship package, and a top OOS applicant may receive both simultaneously — the structure is that the awards layer rather than being mutually exclusive.
+Both are awarded as part of the freshman scholarship package, and a top OOS applicant may receive both simultaneously, since the awards layer rather than being mutually exclusive.
 The combined value (e.g., $12,000 Maroon & Gold + $20,000 National = $32,000/year, $128,000 over 4 years) is among the most aggressive automatic OOS packages in the Big Ten.
 For NMFs, the Gold Scholar Award stacks on top of the standard ladder.

 • What's the difference between the Gold Scholar Award and the National Merit University of Minnesota Scholarship?